ohslyfox/PacBioSeeder/README.md

 # PacBioSeeder
-Sims can be found here:
+Test data and results can be found here: https://drive.google.com/open?id=1ndBwZc6wXOE6ee5vfyamLkHmLs-ZUJxB
-https://drive.google.com/open?id=1ndBwZc6wXOE6ee5vfyamLkHmLs-ZUJxB

 To run on the command line: